Understanding the Stan codebase - Part 1: Finding an entry point

 }

 function which is the starting point of any C++ program.
-Based on our command-line arguments, at this point argc (number of commmand line arguments) should be 15, argv[0] should be "mymodel.exe", argv[1] should be "id=1" and so on.
+Based on our command line arguments, at this point argc (number of command line arguments) should be 15, argv[0] should be "mymodel.exe", argv[1] should be "id=1" and so on.
 We see that main just calls cmdstan::command(argc, argv), which is defined in command.hpp.

 Inside the command() function is a huge if-else parade which is quite difficult to read.
 So here is a high-level summary of the control flow inside it.